-Lobster is a dish we usually get to a fancy restaurant for special occasions.
+Lobster is a dish we usually get to a fancy restaurant for special occasions or for a romantic dinner for two.
 It’s a high maintenance crustacean—hard to raise, difficult to ship, and best cooked when it’s alive.
 But this simple lobster tail recipe will let you enjoy juicy and savory lobster tails for a sensational dinner.
 In fact, all you need to do is cook the lobster with 5 common kitchen ingredients in a frying pan.
 Dedicate fifteen minutes of your time and you got yourself a fancy lobster dinner.
 Plus, it’s not as costly too.
 This Butter Sauteed Lobster Tail recipe is a mouth-watering dish that can easily impress with hassle-free steps.

 How to Cook Lobster Tails

 Apart from being an accessible and affordable part of the lobster, cooking lobster tails are by far the easiest to handle.
 Crack it open and you’ll get more meat than you bargained for.
 And, there are multiple ways on how to cook lobster tails as well.
 You can bake, poach, boil, and grill lobster tails to your heart’s desire.
 Despite serving sauteed lobster tail for this recipe, you can easily broil lobster tail with minor adjustments.
 Learn how to make broiled lobster tails by reading on our CAQ section down below!